JarWings/DES207-DES502_Git/README.txt

 ver.0.1.0
 Replaced the protagonist with a free resource that is closer to our actual protagonist, changed the jump to a dash, and tried adding some special effects, but it caused an unknown bug, so it was temporarily removed.
 This is the current effect, a bug-free dash.

+24/02/24
+--Jiancheng
+ver.0.1.1
+Added pizza, Mimic Enemy.To ensure item drops after an enemy's death, added the ItemManager script to GlobalManager.